gui2de/econ490-fall22/Noah - f2pHgty8hw/Week11/README.md

 I created four separate versions of this list experiment, two with positively phrased statements and the other two with negatively phrased ones.
 Moreover, within each positive/negative category, I phrased the statements in different ways.
 For example, positive version 1 has the statement "The primary instructor(s) of the class was/were engaging," positive version 2 has "The class was taught in an exciting and effective way," negative version 1 has "The primary instructor(s) of the class was/were ineffectual," and negative version 2 uses "The class was taught in a boring an ineffective way."
 Each respondent is asked one version of this question, which is randomly chosen from amongst the four options with equal probability.
 By averaging responses from a variety of question framings, we have the potential to mitigate against biases in our results and thus obtain more accurate measures of our respondents' real sentiments.

+Also, I should note I heavily edited survey questions based on Beatrice's thoughtful feedback.
+I aimed to address each of her bullet points in great detail, and I consulted with her to ensure I did so correctly.

 # Where Is Everything!?

 In this directory, you will find my survey response data in the file week11_survey_data.csv and the Stata template in the week11_stata_template.do file.
 Both were downloaded from SurveyCTO and renamed for clarity.